valhuber/genai_demo_agentic_runtime/README.md

 3. Transaction fails: "Customer balance exceeds credit limit"
 4. System can retry with cost-optimized AI parameters

-The key insight: **No special "AI safety code" was written.** The existing credit limit rule - created for
+The key insight: **No special "AI safety code" was written.** The existing credit limit rule - created in the initial WebGenAI creation - now also governs PR.

 <br>